 Questions that need to be answered include:

 - What are the possible target markets for the products and services?
 Do we know the demographics?
-How large are these markets?
+How big are these markets?
 Where are they located?
 Are these markets growing, stable, or in decline?

 - How are you going to differentiate your products and services from the competition?
 What are the competitors’ strengths and weaknesses, and how do you stack up against them?